23 of the Biggest Living Animals in the World

 Tipping the scale at 8,800 pounds, the name of the largest seals in the world comes from their trunk-like snouts rather than their mammoth bodies.
 Find out about the oldest animals that have ever lived.

 Dalmatian pelicans aren’t your average beach bird.
 In fact, they’re much larger than average birds because they can grow up to 70 inches in height, weigh up to 33 pounds, and can have a wingspan of nine feet.
 Dalmatian pelicans are one of the few birds that are this heavy and can still fly.
-Check out these adorable animals that might just love the beach more than you do.

 If Big Bird from Sesame Street had a real-life equivalent, it would definitely be an ostrich.
 They are the tallest and heaviest birds of all time.
 Their 350-pound bodies make them unable to fly, but they can still outrun you at 43 miles per hour.
 Even an ostrich egg is big: they can even weigh up to three pounds!